 If Australia exports more than 85% of the combined AUSFTA and GATT quota amount before 1 October each year, the remaining 15% of the quota is allocated proportionally based on an exporter’s record of shipment to the US.
 This is referred to as the ‘trigger point’.Should the trigger point be reached, the remaining 15% will be allocated and exporters will be notified of their entitlement.
-This entitlement is calculated based on an exporter’s shipping history over the past 2 years.
-Further information can be found in the Export Control (Tariff Rate Quotas-General) Rules 2021.
-This document can be found in the Legislation section.
+This entitlement is calculated based on an exporter’s shipping history over the previous 2 years.
+Further information can be found in the quota legislation section.

 These tables show how the US beef quota has filled in previous years.

 These rules outline the administration of the US Beef quota and exporters should be familiar with them.

 Since the completion of the Uruguay round of multilateral trade negotiations in 1995 under GATT, Australia has had a tariff rate quota for beef into the US set at 378,214 tonnes.
 Australia also has access to an additional amount of quota agreed under the AUSFTA in 2005.
 The FTA amount for 2022 is 70,000 tonnes.